 Over the decade from 2001 to 2010, there were 28 cyclist fatalities per billion kilometres cycled compared to 35 pedestrian fatalities per billion kilometres walked.
 For serious injuries, it goes the other way: about 400 people killed or seriously injured per billion kilometres walked against 550 per billion kilometres cycled.
 (Full Fact summarises Department for Transport "Passenger casualty rates for different modes of travel".)

 Other sources give slightly different numbers, and obviously these are all population averages and individual situations vary.
-Pedestrians include many relatively vulnerable people — children and the less abled and elderly — who are rarely found cycling, at least in the UK, so able adults are safer walking than those figures suggest.
+Pedestrians include many relatively vulnerable people — children and the less abled and elderly — who are rarely found cycling, at least in the UK, so able adults are relatively safer walking than those figures suggest.
 On the other hand, somewhere like Oxford is, while better for pedestrians than most UK cities, vastly better for cyclists, so anyone in Oxford is relatively safer cycling.

 In any event, the risks involved in walking or cycling this kind of trip are at least roughly the same.
 The difference between them is much smaller than the difference between either one and catching the bus (clearly safer) or the difference between driving a car and riding a motorcycle.
 So why is it that people who wouldn't even contemplate wearing special high-visability clothing or a helmet for a walk to the shops not only do so when cycling the same route, but try to insist on other people doing so too?